 So often, we look at other successful people and wish we could be just like them.
 However, it’s all about perception.
 We can look at someone else’s designs (or writing, lifestyle, etc.) and be a bit envious.
 We may even try to replicate what they’re doing.
 But, in reality, we’re only getting a tiny part of the overall picture.

-That person may be admirable for a number of reasons, but they’re still human and flawed – just like we are.
-And it may be that even they wish they had the style and skills of someone else.
+That person may be admirable for many reasons, but they’re still human and flawed – just like we are.
+And it may be the case that they wish they had the style and skills of someone else.